Interpreting Context-Aware Human Preferences for Multi-Objective Robot Navigation: Experimental Evaluation

 To assess whether the proposed pipeline effectively captures and represents natural language user preferences as preference vectors, we conducted a controlled user study.
 The study specifically evaluated the performance and perceived quality of the \textbf{rule updater} and \textbf{preference translator} modules from a human-centered perspective.
 Therfore, a within-subjects experimental design was employed with $N = 24$ participants (10 male, 14 female) with a mean age of~29.45~($\pm 5.48$).
 Two LLM candidates were compared: GPT-4o and Mistral-Large-2.1.

 The experimental procedure consisted of three phases: (i) user preference acquisition across different indoor scenes, (ii) evaluation of the rule updater, and (iii) evaluation of the preference translator.
 At the start of the user study, the participants were asked to fill up a demographics form.
 This was followed by the preference acquisition phase, where the participants were shown five images from the SRIN dataset.
 The first image was a trial image and was identical for all participants, while the remaining four images were presented in randomized order to eliminate order bias from the results.
 The participants were instructed to provide their preferences in terms of navigational efficiency (short or long route), distance from humans and obstacles, and robot speed.
 For each image, participants provided natural language preferences which were recorded using a GUI based interface.
 In the second phase, the collected preferences were processed by both LLMs to generate context-dependent rules along with natural language explanations.
 Each participant was shown the outputs of both models side-by-side in randomized order and was instructed to evaluate them using a seven point Likert-scale questionnaire.
-The questionnaire along with the prompts will be published after acceptance.
 In the final phase, the preference translator generated preference vectors and corresponding natural language explanations based on the previously generated contextual information and rule sets.
 Participants were asked to compare responses from both models side-by-side and rate the relevance of the extracted rules as well as the clarity of the explanations.
 To reduce presentation bias, extracted rules were shown before detailed explanations in both evaluation phases.

 Results show both candidate LLMs received overall positive ratings from participants.
 For the \textbf{rule updater}, Mistral-Large-2.1 significantly outperformed GPT-4o in generating interpretable rules ($\textbf{6.35} \pm \textbf{1.04}$ vs $6.08 \pm 1.23$) and understandable explanations ($\textbf{5.88} \pm \textbf{1.58}$ vs $5.29 \pm 1.72$) with $p < 0.01$ for both cases.
 For the \textbf{preference translator}, both models were able to extract relevant rules and generate acceptable explanations but no significant differences were observed.
 Note, that this user study focused on evaluating the perceived quality, interpretability, and contextual relevance of the generated rules and preference vector explanations.
 The resulting preference vectors were not executed on the robot during the user study.
 Instead, the evaluation of robot behavior resulting from generated preference vectors was performed separately in Sec.~\ref{sec:quant} and \ref{sec:real}.